Doris Duke: Death of Eduardo Tirella

 In 2020, Peter Lance, a Newport native who had begun his journalism career at Newport Daily News shortly after the incident, reinvestigated the case in a Vanity Fair article.
-He found initially that the police file on the case and the transcripts of the wrongful death suit brought by Tirella's family were missing from archives where they would normally be kept, but was able to find some of those documents later.
-They showed that the investigation into Duke had been cursory and compromised by conflicts of interest (shortly before the medical examiner arrived at the hospital, for instance, Duke had hired him as her personal physician, meaning anything she told him was protected by doctor-patient privilege).
+He found initially that the police file on the case and the transcripts of the wrongful death suit brought by Tirella's family were missing from archives where they would normally be kept, but was able to find some of those documents.
+They showed that the investigation into Duke had been cursory and compromised by conflicts of interest.
+Shortly before the medical examiner arrived at the hospital, for instance, Duke had hired him as her personal physician, meaning anything she told him was protected by doctor-patient privilege.

-What Lance was able to find showed that Duke's account of the incident had changed and was inconsistent with the evidence.
+What Lance was able to find, showed that Duke's account of the incident had changed and was inconsistent with the evidence.
 The parking brake could not have been released the way she said she had, and all of Tirella's injuries were above his waist, which suggests he was not trapped between the car and the gates when it broke through.
-The deep grooves left by the Polara's rear tires in the gravel suggested considerably more acceleration than what might have resulted from an accidental depression of the gas pedal.
+The deep grooves left by the Polara's rear tires in the gravel suggest considerably more acceleration than what might have resulted from an accidental depression of the gas pedal.
 Lance, and several other experts who reviewed the evidence, concluded that it was far more likely that Duke had deliberately run Tirella over out of rage at his decision to leave her for Hollywood.
 This evidence would be more consistent with Duke running Eduardo Tirella down just outside the gates.
-Having been flung over the hood of her car he came to rest in the road.
-At that point she proceeded to run the stricken man over resulting in his death.
+Having been flung over the hood of her car, he came to rest in the road.
+At that point, she proceeded to run over the stricken man, resulting in his death.

-Shortly after the case was closed, Duke began making considerable philanthropic contributions to the city, including the repair of Cliff Walk around her estate, previously a source of friction between her and the city when her dogs had attacked tourists, and $10,000 to the hospital she had been taken to the night of the accident.
-Within months she established the Newport Restoration Foundation, which has since renovated 84 of the city's colonial era buildings.
-The police chief retired to Florida within a year and bought two condominiums for himself; he was succeeded as chief by the detective who had investigated the incident, instead of his boss who was seen as next in line.
-Belief persists today in Newport that there was a coverup facilitated by Duke "blood money".
+Shortly after the case was closed, Duke began making considerable philanthropic contributions to the city, including the repair of Cliff Walk around her estate, previously a source of friction between her and the city when her dogs had attacked tourists, and $10,000 to the hospital to which she had been taken the night of the accident.
+Within months, she established the Newport Restoration Foundation, which has since renovated 84 of the city's colonial era buildings.
+The police chief retired to Florida within a year and bought two condominiums for himself; he was succeeded as chief by the detective who had investigated the incident, instead of his boss who was next in line.
+In Newport, belief persists today, that there was a coverup facilitated by Duke "blood money".